 Two men searching for black pearls are marooned on an island when their crew mutinies.
 There they run into a beautiful girl who had been washed up on the island in her childhood.
 They must ...
 See full summary »

-One of over 700 Paramount Productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+One of over 700 Paramount productions, filmed between 1929-49, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
 See more »

 3 of 8 people found this review helpful.

 Was this review helpful to you?